kompany-sde/round-up-challenge/README.md

+### This is just a demo to showcase some of the best practices using nextjs/react and writing clean code that can be easily tested and can scale very well.

+Other best practices such as API validation, testing etc will be added soon.

 ![image](https://user-images.githubusercontent.com/77177020/189109764-e3fe0a3e-53f8-40de-afea-e8ad4e16da9d.png)

 ## Project to Round-Up transactions for a given week and adding that combined amount into a Savings Goal using the freely avaliable Starling Bank API